Please ensure Javascript is enabled for purposes of website accessibility IRIS | Using Modules & Case Studies Resources

 Learn more about how to navigate our modules by watching this short instructional video.

-How To Use a Case Study
+How to Use a Case Study

 IRIS Case Study Units provide students with applications to strengthen their understanding of select topics as well as a way to enhance their problem-solving abilities.
 Case Study Units have several elements: